 Rattled by the eviction, the crew took the afternoon to explore their new home, try out the showers and share food and drink.
-When "Fuck the Police" came on over a Bluetooth speaker, the squatters added "…and the council, and the bailiffs".
-Logic recited a poem along similar lines: "Fuck the state, it's not your mate..."
-This was move-in day, but usually the MAN squat is alive with activity, from banner-making workshops to an event on the 23rd of December where homeless squatters will be selling their paintings.
+When "Fuck the Police" came on over a Bluetooth speaker, the squatters added "…and the council, and the bailiffs."
+Logic recited a poem along similar lines: "Fuck the state, it's not your mate…" This was move-in day, but usually the MAN squat is alive with activity, from banner-making workshops to an event on December 23 where homeless squatters will be selling their paintings.

 David, a trained mental health nurse who lives on the streets, has made visits to check in on those squatters who are prescribed anti-psychotic medication.
 When a vulnerable 20-year-old named Ray flipped out in the new squat, the Dannies calmed him down and took him to his new room, where he lit incense and gave me a Dorito.

 Some residents are failed asylum seekers who cannot find work without being deported; others arrived legally from Poland to work and then had these rights retracted.
 Some are former prisoners; one squatter, arrested during the Pizza Express raid because he failed to attend probation meetings after being imprisoned for a political protest in a previously occupied building, will be spending Christmas behind bars.

 Many used to be permanent fixtures begging in the city center.
 "In hostels you get one hour of support services a week," said Wesley, 32, another former legal high addict.
 "Here, it's warm, it's safe, and you get wrap-around support, 24/7."